agntcy/slim-spec/draft-agntcy-slim.md

 This integration of SRPC handler naming with SLIM's hierarchical naming model ensures consistent, secure, and scalable routing semantics for RPC traffic within agentic groups.

+# Security Considerations

+Security is a paramount concern for SLIM, given the sensitive nature of the data being transmitted and the need for reliable access control.
+SLIM inherits security features from MLS, gRPC, and TLS, but also introduces new mechanisms to address its unique requirements.

+## Authentication and Authorization

+Authentication and authorization in SLIM are handled at the application level, leveraging the capabilities of the underlying MLS groups.
+Clients must authenticate themselves to the MLS Authentication Service, which issues credentials that are used to sign messages.
+These credentials are then used by other clients to verify the authenticity of the messages and the identity of the sender.

+Authorization policies determine what actions an authenticated client is allowed to perform, such as publishing or subscribing to specific channels.